Top Ten Forms of Synesthesia

 9 Ordinal Linguistic Personification

-For this form, individuals cognitively associate letters, numbers and other characters with personality traits.
-They automatically associate these symbols with characters they have created, for instance, the letter A could be male, geriatric, short-tempered and six feet tall.
-When constructing sentences, they may picture relationships or scenarios between their characters in the process (e.g. A meets B in Japan for port and cigars).
-These individuals are typically much more creative than average, and have a talent for remembering stories and written statements.
+For this form, individuals cognitively associate letters, numbers, and other characters with personality traits.
+They automatically associate these symbols with characters they have created.
+For instance, the letter A could be male, geriatric, short-tempered, and six feet tall.
+When constructing sentences, they may picture relationships or scenarios between their characters in the process (e.g., A meets B in Japan for port and cigars).
+These individuals are typically much more creative than average and have a talent for remembering stories and written statements.

 10 Sound-Gustatory Synesthesia